Siege-Perilous/tableslayer/project.md

 - Add Google oauth
 - Workspace
   - invites
+    - DONE Invites list in profile
+    - DONE Accept works from /profile
+    - DONE List works from /accept-invite/code, but shouldn't be a list
+    - Need to make a deny invite component for profile
+    - Need to make accepting an invite work if logged out, going through signup
   - routes
 - Gravatar
 - Project / route structure.
 Website repo vs. app repo vs. combined